 Markus Enenkel, PhD

-I have a background in natural resource and risk management, and later focused on using geospatial data to strengthen climate risk financing in collaboration with stakeholders in low-income countries.
-Everything I do is about translating data into actionable information—always acknowledging that national stakeholders know their countries and workflows best.
-What keeps me up at night is that people who contributed virtually nothing to climate change are suffering from extreme events - not only while it's happening, but often throughout their entire lives.
+I have a background in climate risk management/finance, geospatial engineering, and predictive analytics using machine learning and AI.
+My work evolves around collaboration with stakeholders in low-income countries, ranging from farmer communities to NGOs, governments, insurers, and development banks.
+Everything I do is about translating data into actionable knowledge — always acknowledging that national stakeholders know their countries and workflows best.
+What keeps me up at night is that people who contributed virtually nothing to climate change are suffering from extreme events.
+In many cases, one single extreme event can affect a child's entire life.

-My work focuses primarily on increasing drought resilience in Africa and Latin America through collaborative design with national stakeholders and pre-agreed financing that helps prevent drought shocks from turning into full-blown crises that jeopardize hard-earned development gains.
-I try to push the boundaries of risk-informed decision-making be linking research (see the research section) and applications.
+My work focuses primarily on increasing climate resilience in low-income countries.
+I believe in the power of early action and forward-looking climate risk financing systems because they can prevent shocks from turning into full-blown crises that jeopardize hard-earned development gains.
+In parallel, I'm trying to push the boundaries of risk-informed decision-making by linking research (see the research section) and applications.

-I've worked with academia (TU Vienna, Columbia/Harvard Uni), the UN (WFP, FAO, OCHA, UNCCD, UNDRR), NGOs (Doctors Without Borders, START Network), and space agencies (ESA, NASA, Netherlands Space Office).
-Currently, I'm working with the World Bank's Disaster Risk Finance and Insurance Program (DRFIP) and the Global Water Practice.
+So far, I've worked with academia (TU Vienna, Columbia/Harvard Uni), the UN (WFP, FAO, OCHA, UNCCD, UNDRR), NGOs (Doctors Without Borders, START Network), the Red Cross movement, and space agencies (ESA, NASA, Netherlands Space Office).
+Currently, I'm supporting the World Bank's Disaster Risk Finance and Insurance Program (DRFIP) and the Global Water Practice.

 Selected Projects